slint-ui/slint/docs/widgets.md

 ## `TabWidget`

-The container for a set of tabs.
-TabWidget can only have `Tab` elements as children.
-Only one tab will be rendered at the time.
+TabWidget is a container for a set of tabs.
+It can only have `Tab` elements as children and only one tab will be visible at a time.

 ### Properties of the `Tab` element